aiocat/gernel/README.md

 Gernel does not using official Krnl API, instead using a dynamic library version of [CKrnl](https://github.com/aiocat/ckrnl)

 Gernel server and wrapper is written in Go, front-end is written in Pure HTML, CSS, JS.

+## Download
+You can download the latest release from [here](https://github.com/aiocat/gernel/releases/latest)

+## License
+Gernel is distributed under the MIT license.